omarreis/vsop2013/planetfun/README.md

 VSOP2013 files are not in this repository.
 * Download VSOP2013.p2000 from the FTP repository above ( a 400 MB file)
 * Use program *TestVSOP2013* to load VSOP2013.p2000 and save VSOP2013.p2000.bin, a binary file containing VSOP2013 data.
 Do *not* use binary files from original repository.
-Binary files are different formats.
+Binary files for this app use a different, custom format.
 * Deploy file VSOP2013.p2000.bin with the app.

 # Planet textures